 How do caffeine and adenosine affect my sleep?

 The accumulation of adenosine in the body is related to the quantity of caffeine consumed during the day.
 By drinking beverages with high levels of caffeine, the body builds up an excessive amount of adenosine.
 Often this excess is not fully flushed from the body during sleep.
 This surplus of adenosine, therefore, contributes to the grogginess many suffer each morning.
 This feeling encourages people to load up on more caffeine.
 And on and on it goes!
-It’s a vicious cycle that results in poorer sleep and lackluster wakefulness during the day.
+It’s a vicious cycle that results in poorer sleep and feeling tired all day.

 Balancing caffeine and sleep health

-Due to this reaction, too much caffeine, especially over long periods, can wreak havoc on the natural sleep cycle.
-Experts recommend avoiding caffeine consumption late in the day, as it blocks the normal process of adenosine.
+Due to this reaction, too much caffeine, especially over long periods, can lead to a disrupted sleep cycle.
+Experts recommend avoiding caffeine before bed or late in the day, as it blocks the normal process of adenosine.
 Having a late-in-the-day caffeine boost can force the body to remain awake when it should be winding down.
 To avoid this, doctors recommend halting caffeine consumption after 2pm, and that no more than 2-3 units (equivalent to a 2-3 cups of coffee) be ingested on any given day.